 Distance: Approx 6km

-Today is no less special than yesterday, as you again wake and explore this island home for one more day and enjoy some more great hiking – up to eight hours – as you visit the Yakusugi area with its +1,000 year old cedar trees.
+Today is no less special than yesterday, as you again wake and explore this island home for one more day and enjoy some more great hiking – up to eight hours – as you visit the Yamato-sugi area with its +1,000 year old cedar trees.
 Weave through paths lined with huge rugged, twisted trees and roots.
 Traverse bridges and along train tracks.
-You will be rewarded with the awe-inspiring sight of Jomon Sugi, a 3000 years old Jomon cedar at the end of the path which sits at 1300m above sea level on the highest peak of the island.
-Jomon Sugi is the oldest conifer on the island and possibly the largest in Japan.
+Yamato-sugi is one of the oldest conifers on the island and possibly the largest in Japan.
 (B,D)

 Distance: Approx 20km